dart-lang/site-www/src/_guides/language/language-tour.md

 }
 ```

-In the generated documentation, `[Food]` becomes a link to the API docs
+In the generated documentation, `[food]` becomes a link to the API docs
 for the `Food` class.

 To parse Dart code and generate HTML documentation, you can use Dart's